40843245/PHP/text output/text output format/<pre>.md

  However, if you simply display it with print_r() function, it will display like this.

     Array ( [0] => 1 [1] => 2 [2] => 3 )

+ To preserve the format when displaying, the function for display must be enclosed in <pre> tag.